What Happens At A Magazine Photo Shoot

 They Will Bring Props:

-(They brought the flowers, tomatoes and apples.
-Not sure if they made the cut or not.
-I wasn’t in there.)
+They brought the flowers, tomatoes, and apples.
+Not sure if they made the cut.

 They were here till after dark, as they had told me they would be.
-After they left, I began to put things back where I had originally had them.
+After they left, I began putting things back where I had initially left them.

-I will let you know when (and if) this house makes it to publication.
+I will let you know when (and if) this house is published.

 Would I do it again?
 If I had those two particular individuals, I would.
-It was very interesting to see how all this is done.
+It was exciting to see how all this is done.

 0Shares